wings-software/hello-gitops/README.md

 ## What we want to achieve

-1. Code change is made to a Go application and pushed to master
+1. Code change is made to a Go application and pushed to main
 2. Harness CIE pipeline is triggered
 3. Code is first unit tested
 4. If tests are OK, the application is packaged as a Docker image and pushed to DockerHub